jurrejelle/RSACrack/README.md

 #### It's very important to leave this running for a while, else you won't have enough testdata to work with

+It by default cracks 100 keys per amount of bits.
+To run the other programs efficiently, it is reccomended you leave it running until atleast 128 bits, preferably higher.
+Above the 130 bits, it will start cracking only 20 keys per amount of bits, because of time concerns.
+The amount of testcases can be changed in the crack.py file by editing the variables attempts_under_130 and attempts_above_130

 ### Checking specific bit-length keys

 To get information about any specific bit-length key, you can run